Stittsville Garage Doors (613) 777-6401

-If you have ever searched “garage door repair cost” at 7 AM with a door stuck open, you have seen the same range: $89 to $89 to “call for quote.”
+If you have ever searched “garage door repair cost” at 7 AM with a door stuck open, you have seen the same range: $69 specials to “call for quote.”
 That spread is not mystery — it is marketing.
-This page is the breakdown we wish every Stittsville homeowner had before booking: what our service call covers, what “starting at” means on each job, and how to spot quotes that will waste your morning.
+This page is the breakdown we wish every Stittsville homeowner had before booking: typical Ottawa-area ranges for each job, what affects your quote, and how to spot bait-and-switch ads.

 2026 price list for common Stittsville jobs

-Every repair visit starts with diagnosis.
-Our service call is $89 and is credited toward the repair if you approve work the same visit — you are not paying twice for the technician’s time.
+Every repair visit starts with diagnosis and a written quote on site before work begins — no separate dispatch fee.
+You are not paying twice for the technician’s time.

 “Starting at” means a standard single door, standard parts, no structural surprises.
 Double doors, high-lift tracks, commercial hardware, or doors that have been DIY-tensioned into damage can land above the starting price — we explain before we drill.